jojobear13/shinpokered/README.md

 v1.25.0
 - Audio Bank 4 from Yellow has been implemented to allow for more music constants
 - The unused Trading Song has been fixed up and put back into use
+- Unused Trading Song re-implemented for link trades - each game boy plays a different channel and the music syncs
 - Game Boy Printer functions have been added, and they can be accessed from the normal PC
 - Fixed a bug where the no-battle bit in Mt.
 Moon area 3 won't clear if using dig/teleport/escape rope
 - Fixed a vanilla bug where the side menu on the party select screen does not fully disappear in battle